 Most laminate brands only waterproof their high-end products.
 It’s rare to find a waterproof laminate product with an AC rating lower than 4 (and if you do, we’d seriously question its waterproofing).

 So what does this mean?
 Virtually all waterproof laminate is considered dent- and scratch-resistant flooring.
 Its durability, water resistance, and overall high quality make it perfect for difficult applications like mudroom flooring.
+Being dent-and-scratch-resistent makes it better for high traffic areas in your home.

 Waterproof Laminate Can Go Anywhere Indoors